Fremont Assembly

-Fremont Assembly was a General Motors automobile factory in Fremont, California in the San Francisco area, replacing the older Oakland Assembly.
+Fremont Assembly was a General Motors automobile factory in Fremont, California, in the San Francisco area, replacing the older Oakland Assembly.
 Groundbreaking for the plant occurred in September 1961, and the plant produced its first vehicle on May 1, 1963.
 Production continued through March 1, 1982, when the plant was closed after production problems.
 After closure, the plant was refurbished and reopened as the more successful NUMMI (New United Motor Manufacturing, Inc.) joint-venture between GM and Toyota between 1984 and 2010, and later became the Tesla Factory in 2010.

 History

-Chevrolet opened the auto industry's first West Coast assembly plant, Oakland Assembly, in 1916, with production of the Chevrolet Series 490 began on September 23rd of that year.
+Chevrolet opened the auto industry's first West Coast assembly plant, Oakland Assembly, in 1916, with production of the Chevrolet Series 490 beginning on September 23 of that year.
 In the 1940s, Oakland Assembly would contribute to the war effort during World War II building the Chevrolet Fleetline for the military and also producing munitions, aircraft engines, guns and billions of pounds metal forgings and castings.
 After the war, the plant resumed automobile production.
 By 1960, General Motors recognized that they needed a facility that was capable of more modern manufacturing methods.
 Instead of upgrading Oakland Assembly, the company decided to build a new plant, about 17 miles south in Fremont, California.
 (The Oakland Assembly site was sold to real estate investors in 1964 with the plant demolished and the site redeveloped as Eastmont Mall.)

 Groundbreaking for the Fremont Assembly plant occurred in September 1961, based on plans from San Francisco architect John Savage Bolles, the designer of Candlestick Park.
-The plant produced its first pickup truck on May 1, 1963, pilot production of cars started on July 29, 1963 and regular car production started on September 3, 1963.
+The plant produced its first pickup truck on May 1, 1963, pilot production of cars started on July 29, 1963, and regular car production started on September 3, 1963.

 The 411 acre plant produced GM A platform vehicles under the Chevrolet, Pontiac, Buick, Oldsmobile, and GMC brands for the Western United States.
 Once fully running, the plant was able to produce 42 cars and 25 trucks per hour, across two shifts, for a total of 1,072 vehicles per day.

 The plant's peak employment came in 1978 with 6,800 full-time workers, but employment had fallen to 5,700 by the time of the 1982 closure.